What is work-based learning?

 Shadowing is a one-day experience where students get an initial overview of a career field.
-Students need to see Ms. Pearson to arrange this opportunity.
+Students should see Mrs. Copeland to arrange this opportunity.

 Semester experiences include Internships, Cooperative Education (Coop), and Apprenticeships.
 Internships allow students to develop skills in a career area of interest.
 Cooperation Education experiences provide students who have taken a high school career and technology education program to expand their skill level on the job under the supervision of an employer.
 Apprenticeships can also be developed with students and employers.